Urban-Meteorology-Reading/UMEP-Docs/docs/source/UMEPforProcessing.rst

 UMEP for Processing
 ===================

 **UMEP for Processing** ports the UMEP tools to the `QGIS processing framework <https://docs.qgis.org/3.10/en/docs/user_manual/processing/intro.html>`__, which is a geoprocessing environment that can be used to call native and third-party algorithms from QGIS, making your spatial analysis tasks more productive and easy to accomplish.
-You can for example call the UMEP tools directly as function in a Python script of include them in the Graphical Modeler in QIS.
+You can for example call the UMEP tools directly as functions in a Python script or include them in the Graphical Modeler in QIS.

 UMEP for processing (Experimental and not complete) is available from *Plugins -> Manage and Install Plugins...* in the menu bar in QGIS.
 Remember to tick in **show also experimental plugins** under the **Settings**-tab.